xinwenfu/GenCyber/AsymmetricKeyCrypto/README.md

 to decrypt the digital signature, that is the encrypted annoucement M. if the decrypted M is the same as the published M, the annoucement M is from Bob because only Bob's public key can decrypt this encrypted M right.
-Then we are sure it is from Bob.
+Then we are sure the annoucement is from Bob.

 This is a naive digital signature because you can see here the whole annoucement is encrypted with Bob's private key as the digital signature.
-That's not very efficient since the digital siganture too long.
+That's not very efficient since this digital siganture is too long.
 When we discuss hash functions, we will see the real world digital siganture.

 ## RSA

 One example of public key crypto is RSA, which is a very popular one.
-Let's look at how we use RSA to encrypt and decrypt message.
+Let's look at how we use RSA to encrypt and decrypt messages.
-When we talk about the message, you know all the messages, docs and data are stored on computers in binary numbers.
+When we talk about messages, you know all the messages, docs and data are stored as sequences of binary numbers on computers.
 A message is just a sequence of bits.
 For example, American Standard Code for Information Interchange (ASCII) encodes 128 English letters and other particular characters into seven-bit integers.
 So encrypting a message is equivalent to encrypting a number.
 So here is an example.
 Let's say *m* is 10100001.
-We don't care about what the binary number represents in terms of messages.
+We don't care about what the binary number means in terms of messages.
 But this binary number is equal to the decimal number 161.
-So when we say we want encrypt *m*, we actually encrypt the corresponding number.
+So when we say we want encrypt *m*, we actually encrypt the corresponding number 161.

 ### RSA: Creating public/private key pair

-Ket's first look at how we create a public key and the private key for a person.
+Let's first look at how we create a public key and the private key.
 Recall in public key crypto, everybody must have a a pair of public and private keys.

-**Step one**: we choose two large prime numbers.
+**Step 1**: You choose two large prime numbers.
 So what is a prime number?
 A prime number has only two factors, one and itself.

-**Step two**: You compute n=p &times; q, and z = (p - 1) &times; (q - 1).
+**Step 2**: You compute n=p &times; q, and z = (p - 1) &times; (q - 1).

-**Step three**.
-Now we choose e. e shouldn't have common factors with z.
+**Step 3**.
+Now you choose e.
+e shouldn't have common factors with z.
+Really we do not consider 1 as a common factor.
 We also say e and z are relative prime.

 ** Step four**.
-Finally we choose d. d should be chosen this way so that  e &times; d mod z = 1.
+Finally you choose d. d should be chosen this way so that e &times; d mod z = 1.
-That is when we perform e &times; d divided by z, the remainder is one.
+That is, when we perform e &times; d divided by z, the remainder is one.

 We are done with creating the public and private key pair.
 The public key is (n, e) and the private key is (n, d).